yanghuixi1/JOBS-4-MORE/README.md

 SOFTWARE.

 ## How to Contribute

 If you created an application or package and would like other developers to contribute it, you can include guidelines for how to do so.
 The [Contributor Covenant](https://www.contributor-covenant.org/) is an industry standard, but you can always write your own if you'd prefer.

+If you have questions or problems about this repository, please email me at yanghui.xi@gmail.com.